jemalbrins/docs/tarbell_p2p_cheat_sheet.rst

 JS/CSS tools
 -----------------------
 *Many of these will be temporary as we flesh out our tarbell blueprint and related tools.
-In the near future, you will download some of these components using node/npm and include them in you project as needed.*
+In the near future, you will download some of these components using node/npm and include them in your project as needed.*

 - base css (can be accessed via sass) https://s3.amazonaws.com/media.apps.chicagotribune.com/graphics-toolbox/tribuneBase/tribune-graphics-base-1.3.css